ShepherdJerred-homework/seminar-presentation/PITCHME.md

 GL.createCapabilities();
 ```

-^
+Note:

-glfwCreateWindow: First NULL parameter is the fullscreen monitor to use, second NULL parameter is the window to share resources with (VBOs, textures, etc.)
+* glfwCreateWindow: First NULL parameter is the fullscreen monitor to use, second NULL parameter is the window to share resources with (VBOs, textures, etc.)

 ---